davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_BcVi.md

 to 10:51.
 What a fascinating bird!
 I wonder what more I could learn about this vireo.
 Whenever this vireo sings the particular song we have followed, are the other songs with it always the same, too?
-In other words, is the compositioin of the packages stable over time?
+In other words, is the composition of the packages stable over time?
 And more .
 . .
 Recording made from 6:51 [a.m.]{.smallcaps} to 7:08
 [a.m]{.smallcaps}.; sunrise at 7:09 [a.m.]{.smallcaps} April [17,
 2013.]{.smallcaps} (16:36)